 Previous celebrity-filled ads for Siri featured the likes of Samuel L. Jackson and John Malkovich.
 (An infamous one showed Zooey Deschanel peering out her window during a downpour, then asking Siri whether it was raining.)

 In the Scorsese ad, the filmmaker uses Siri to check his calendar for the day.
 He engages in a bit of banter, moves his schedule around, looks up a friend named Rick, and gets real-time traffic reports.

 “I like you, Siri,” Scorsese says at the end of the ad.
 “You’re going places.”

 Bryan Buckley, who directed the Scorsese spot, went on to helm the brilliant Siri ad starring Dwayne “The Rock” Johnson.
 (Apple coincidentally released that one on July 23 several years later.)

 While fun to watch, the Scorsese ad overinflated Siri’s abilities.
-Many users noted this type of stretch during Siri’s first year, when the applications Apple described did not jibe with reality.
+Many users noted this type of stretch during Siri’s first year, when the functionality Apple described did not jibe with reality.
 Critics singled out real-time traffic updates as something Siri definitely could not do, although rumors predicted the feature would arrive in the next iteration of iOS.

 Apple goes Hollywood

 Over the years, Apple has enjoyed relationships with some of the top filmmakers in Hollywood.
 In the 1990s, director Spike Lee appeared in an Apple commercial.
-Behind the camera, Apple also employed the likes of Spike Jonze, David Fincher and Errol Morris.
+Behind the camera, Apple has employed the likes of Spike Jonze, David Fincher and Errol Morris.